inkdropapp/docs-old/src/pages/manual/quick-start-guide.md

 </div>

 The app is [available on Snap Store](https://snapcraft.io/inkdrop).
-You can install the app via Snap Store like the following:
+You can install the app from the Snap Store using the following commands:

 ```bash
 sudo snap install inkdrop